I Do See Color

 ADVERTISEMENT ~ Amazon

 As an Amazon affiliate, I earn a percentage from purchases with my referral links.
 I know some consumers are choosing to boycott Amazon for its DEI removal.
-However, after thinking about this thoroughly, I choose to continue promoting intriguing products from small businesses, women-owned businesses and (specifically) Black-owned businesses who still feature their items on Amazon.
-All five of my Substack publications now include a MINIMUM of one product sold by a Black-owned business.
-(I have visited the seller’s official site, not just the Amazon Black-owned logo, to verify this.)
-If you still choose to boycott, I 100% respect that decision.
+However, I enjoy promoting intriguing products from small businesses, women-owned businesses and Black-owned businesses who still feature their items on Amazon.
+All four of my Substack publications include a MINIMUM of one product sold by a VERIFIED Black-owned business.
+If you still choose to boycott, I 100% respect your decision.

 Financial Rewire 100 Financial Literacy Words and Terms That Every Child Should Know - Activity and Coloring Book